sky-uk/osprey/README.md

 All `Dex` instances from the different environments will talk to the single `LDAP` instance.

+For cloud end to end tests, a mocked OIDC server is created and used to authenticate with.

 ## HTTPS/ProtocolBuffers

 Given that aws ELB's do not support HTTP/2 osprey needs to run over HTTP.